10 Benefits of Volunteering at a NonProfit

 Set an Example

 Your children are truly the future.
 By setting an example of the value and importance of volunteerism, you are laying the path and foundation for future community activism and service.
-Demonstrating how important an experience like volunteering is will lead to more people getting involved, which is the ultimate goal of non-profit organizations.
+Demonstrating how important an experience like volunteering will lead to more people getting involved, which is the ultimate goal of non-profit organizations.

 Gain a Better Sense of Purpose

 When you start to get older, you experience a higher risk of isolation and loneliness.
-Volunteering is the perfect outlet for people who have recently retired or have a significant amount of time on their hand.
+Volunteering is the perfect outlet for older adults who have recently retired or have a significant amount of time on their hand.
 Dedicating time and commitment to a cause increases your sense of worth and purpose.
 Knowing that your work is contributing to a forward-moving organization combats feelings of low self-worth.

 Stay Physically Healthy